mike-ivs/machine-learning-novice-sklearn/_episodes/02-regression.md

 With enough data and by using more complex regression models we *may* be able to create a generalisable `bill_depth_mm` versus `body_mass_g` model for penguins, but it's important to be aware that some problems simply might not be solvable with the data quantity or features that you have.

 In the next episode we will take a deeper dive into the penguin dataset as we attempt to create classification models for penguin species.

+## STUB FOR POLYNOMIAL SECTION

+To be completed.
+This section will discuss how in machine learning non-linear problems are often converted into, or simply approximated by, linear representations.

+It will quickly go through the motions of a scikit-learn polynomial fit, mostly to focus on the typical ML workflow with additional data pre-processing for model compatability.

 {% include links.md %}